htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   :macro:`LOCAL_CREDMON_TOKEN_VERSION` to scitokens:2.0
   :jira:`2285`

-- Fixed a bug where using :subcom:`output_destination` would still create directories on the access point.
-  :jira:`2353`

 - Fixed a bug where DAGMan would crash when directly submitting a node job with a queue for each statement that was provided less item data values in a row than declared custom variables.